tracykteal/msu_al340/README.md

 `grep` program is very powerful and useful especially when combined with other commands by using the pipe.
 Navigate to the `Bert` directory.
 Every data file in this directory has a line which says "Range".
-The range represents the smallest frequency range that can be discriminated.
-Lets list all of the ranges from the tests that Bert
+Lets list all of the ranges from the interviews that Bert
 conducted:

     grep Range *